illyanyc/pyCondrop/README.md

 ## README

-	PyCondrop is a set of computer vision utilities for photovoltaic (PV) glass soiling analysis.
+	PyCondrop is a set of computer vision utilities for photovoltaic (PV) glass soiling analysis, for evaluation of anti-soiling and self-cleaning surface coatings.
 	The programs included in the software package allow the user to:
 		- Analyze dew formation on the PV glass in laboratory and field conditions -- Determine the dew drop size and location
-			-- Help user to calculate dew drop slide off times -- Automatically calculate and map the area and location of parts of glass cleaned by sliding dewdrops -- Provide tools for quantification of dust deposition on the surface of PV glass
+			-- Help user to calculate dew drop slide off times
+		- Automatically calculate and map the area and location of parts of glass cleaned by sliding dewdrops
+		- Provide tools for quantification of dust deposition on the surface of PV glass

 ## REQUIREMENTS